 - Consume complex carbohydrates, such as whole-grain breads, fruits, and vegetables, rather than sugary sweets and refined carbohydrates like white bread.

 There are many classes of drugs used to treat gout.

 - Non-steroidal anti-inflammatory drugs (NSAIDs), corticosteroids, and colchicine all reduce the pain and inflammation associated with an acute gout attack.

-- Xanthine oxidase inhibitors reduce the amount of uric acid produced by the body.
+- Xanthine oxidase inhibitors like allopurinol reduce the amount of uric acid produced by the body.